joshcrain/joshcrain.io/notes/2020/weeknote-18-2020.md

 ---
-pageTitle:  Weeknote 18/2020
+title:  Weeknote 18/2020
 tags: ['weeknotes']
-metaDescription: Iowa reopens 77 counties, grid layout, accessibility leaderboard, and first trips outside the house.
+description: Iowa reopens 77 counties, grid layout, accessibility leaderboard, and first trips outside the house.
 The 18th week of 2020.
 date: 2020-05-02
 ---
 * It is very strange to be intentional about every movement, aware of every contact while in public.